valnub/Framework7-v2-PhoneGap-Kitchen-Sink/README.md

 Make sure you have PhoneGap installed: `npm install -g phonegap`.

-Download this repo, then in terminal: `npm install`
+Download this repo, then in project directory run this in terminal: `npm install`

 ----------------------

 ### Run in iOS simulator

-Make sure you have XCode installed.
+Make sure you have XCode installed and run this:

 `phonegap run ios`